 The Office of Student Life houses the Vice President for Student Life and the Dean of Students.
 In addition to addressing concerns related to student judicial, housing and Honor Code, the primary goal of the Office of Student Life is to ensure the overall well-being of Southwestern students.
 For more information, contact Jerry Brody at 512-863-1582 or email@example.com or Jaime Woody at 512-863-1624 or firstname.lastname@example.org.

-The Office of Spiritual Life - College is a time for exploring the life of the mind and the spirit of faith.
+College is a time for exploring the life of the mind and the spirit of faith.
 It can be a time of questioning, growing, changing and affirming ideas about beliefs, traditions and values.
 The University Chaplain is here to help students explore these aspects of life and connect with relationships and resources that will support their exploration and growth.
-Rev. Dr. Beverly Jones relates with students of all faiths and no particular tradition or faith through personal counsel and organized activities.
-Programs sponsored by the chaplain include Thursday Morning Chapel, Rethink Your Faith (RYF) small group discussions, Destination: SERVICE, Tuesday Night Worship, the Wilson Lecturer, interfaith cooperation and more.
-For more information, contact University Chaplain Beverly Jones at 512-863-1056 or email@example.com.
+Megan Danner relates with students of all faiths and no particular tradition or faith through personal counsel and organized activities.
+Programs sponsored by the chaplain include Thursday Morning Chapel, Rethink Your Faith (RYF) small group discussions, Spring Breakaway, Tuesday Night Worship, the Wilson Lecturer, interfaith cooperation and more.
+For more information, contact University Chaplain and Director of Spiritual & Religious Life Megan Danner at 512-863-1056 or email@example.com.
 Her office is located in the Howry Center (by the Henderson Tennis Courts).